 The counseling psychology program requires students entering with a bachelor's degree to complete a minimum of 96 semester hours of graduate course work for the Ph.D.
 Students entering with a master's degree must complete a minimum of 64 semester hours.
+The CPSY program only allows the waiver of 3 courses maximum (9 credit hours) from other institutions.
 In accordance with APA guidelines, all students must complete at least 3 full-time academic years of graduate study and 1 full-time year of residency prior to receiving a doctoral degree.